FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

 {{% show-file src="recommended" download="bottom" hl_lines=["4-5",7,"12-17"] %}}

+{{% alert title="Note" color="primary" %}}
-* The `license` value should come from the [SPDX Licence Value Set](http://hl7.org/fhir/R4/valueset-spdx-license.html), although most FHIR IGs use the `CC0-1.0` (Creative Commons Zero v1.0 Universal) license.
+The `license` value should come from the [SPDX Licence Value Set](http://hl7.org/fhir/R4/valueset-spdx-license.html), although most FHIR IGs use the `CC0-1.0` (Creative Commons Zero v1.0 Universal) license.
+{{% /alert %}}

+### Dependencies
-* The `dependencies` value is a YAML object for which the keys are each dependency's package id and the values are the dependency versions.
+The `dependencies` value is a YAML object for which the keys are each dependency's package id and the values are the dependency versions.
 In addition to standard version identifiers, the following two special versions are supported:
   * `dev`: indicates that the dependency should be loaded from the local FHIR cache
   * `current`: indicates that the dependency should be loaded from the last successful auto-build.

-* The `dependencies` property also supports an advanced syntax that allows you to directly specify the dependency id and/or URI if necessary.
+The `dependencies` property also supports an advanced syntax that allows you to directly specify the dependency id and/or URI if necessary.
 For example:
   ```yaml
   dependencies:
     hl7.fhir.us.core: